Writing killer headlines is one of the most important traits of highly-paid copywriters.

 There you have it!

-Nine killer headline formulas you can use to write next viral post.
+Nine killer headline formulas you can use to write your next viral post.

 But one important thing to note is your headline will only work if it speaks directly to your target audience.